Hicham-O-Sfh/Kosmetika-Beauty-Store/readme.md

 >
 > This application is designed to be instantly _“clone-and-play”_.
 > All core features work out-of-the-box, no Firebase or reCAPTCHA config needed for a first exploration.
-> Products and shop data are managed in a global JSON array, order and cart state are safely handled via `localStorage`, and checkout is as simple as sending a WhatsApp message (pre-filled invoice) using the WhatsApp API and query string.
+> The catalogue lives in a plain JS module (`app/data/products.js`), cart state is handled via `localStorage`, and checkout is as simple as sending a WhatsApp message (pre-filled invoice) using the WhatsApp API and query string.
 >
 > ⚡ **Just** `git clone` **the repo and open** `index.html` **in your browser to see the app in action!**
 >